Laukik-Pawar/Real-time-Weather-/README.md

 # Real-time-Weather-
-Website Showing real time weather of a city
+Website Showing real time weather of any city